 Professional Standards FAQs

-Those who are regularly helping in children’s ministry in the capacity of supervising or having close intentional interaction with the children are to engage in the relevant training and be screened.
+Those who are regularly helping in children’s ministry, in the capacity of supervising or having close intentional interaction with the children, are to engage in the relevant training and be screened.

 Note, someone serving food over the counter, or cooking a BBQ which will be shared with the children, does not necessarily fit the description of having regular, close and intentional interaction with children.
-(Where there is opportunity to develop a relationship with a child, particular care needs to exercised.)
+(Where there is opportunity to develop a relationship with a child, particular care needs to be exercised.)

 As long as the individual is a participant, and does not have a supervisory, leadership or decision-making role for this group.